 A good healthy moan can go a long way.
 Find a good ear, someone who will listen without trying to rescue you.
 Ideally, not someone in the same boat as you – as otherwise you’ll likely just keep rocking each other.
 And perhaps not your nearest and dearest who will want to help you.
 The best release can be simply to signal to someone you want to download your thoughts and get them off your chest – without advice.

 When these ideas are just not helping, get support.
 Whether that means talking to your manager about the issues putting you under pressure, your HR team about challenges in your work, or an employee champion who can give you a good steer – do it.
 Flag it up and get the help you need.

-We’ll be looking at these ideas, and others like them, in more depth on our next Managing Multiple Priorities programme which is on 24th March.
+We’ll be looking at these ideas, and others like them, in more depth on our next Managing Multiple Priorities programme.
 And if you have any top tips we’d love to hear them.
 Drop me a line at email@example.com and we’ll add them to the list!